 Let Your Photographer Be Your Guide:

-Photographing over 500 weddings I’ve become an expert in storytelling, reading the room and knowing how to anticipate beautiful moments by trusting my experience, this allows me to guide you throughout the day.
+Photographing over 500 weddings, I’ve become an expert in storytelling, reading the room and knowing how to anticipate beautiful moments by trusting my experience, which allows me to guide you throughout the day.
 I’ll suggest angles, locations, and lighting situations to create stunning images without interrupting the flow of your celebration.

 Light & Laughter Over Rigid Poses: